City of Fort Collins Climate Dashboard

 (21% of inventory)

-Emissions from transportation, or ground travel, come from the combustion of fuel, primarily gasoline and diesel, within the City’s Growth Management Area (GMA).
+Emissions have increased 11% since 2005 Emissions from vehicles come from the combustion of fuel, primarily gasoline and diesel, within the City’s Growth Management Area (GMA).

 Natural Gas